run-ai/docs/docs/Administrator/Cluster-Setup/researcher-authentication.md

 Where `<USER_NAME>` is an arbitrary name which is also referred to under `contexts | context | user` in the same file.

-* Distribute modified certificate to Researchers.
+You must distribute the modified certificate to Researchers.
-* On Researchers machine, install [kubelogin](https://github.com/int128/kubelogin){target=_blank}.
-Depending on the installation method, you may need to add the kubelogin installation directory to your `PATH`.

 ## Server-Side